iulian2000-cmyk/Attribute-Based-Encryption-IOT-CLOUD/README.md

 ## II .
 Context.
 > Let's say that we have a number of companies,individuals,organizations whose data are stored encrypted on Cloud .
 This mechanism uses also elements from access control , mainly a variation from RBAC to ABAC .
 The idea is to ensure confidentiality , integrity and availabilty to our data which is stored .
+Each company,individual,organization defines a an access policy .
+An access policy is a method to describe the properties on which a user must satisfy in order to have access the data of another user .